 Cork Simon works in solidarity with men and women who are homeless in Cork, offering housing and support in their journey back to independent living.

 Our Outreach Team works on the street and from our Day Service, supporting people sleeping rough, surviving in squats or people who have no other option but to stay with friends – people on the very edge of homelessness.
-Last year the team supported 360 people in such circumstances, and many more who were at risk of losing their housing.
+Last year the team supported over 500 people in such circumstances, and many more who were at risk of losing their housing.

 Our Emergency Shelter is located on Anderson’s Quay, in the heart of Cork city centre.
 The Shelter provides care, accommodation and one-to-one support for 47 people around-the-clock, every day of the year.
 Demand for emergency beds is high – we frequently have to turn people away because the Shelter is fully occupied.